Research into controlling Crassula helmsii in the New Forest

 - Prevent the spread of all non-native plants between ponds by following the check, clean, dry advice

 - Better understand the impact New Zealand pigmyweed can have on native plants and animals

 - Identify which ponds are under greatest risk

 - Monitor the effects of control methods on New Zealand pigmyweed to determine how effective they are and what impact they have on non-target plants and animals

-Freshwater Habitats Trust, with funding from Hampshire and Isle of Wight Wildlife Trust’s New Forest non-native plants project, is monitoring the results of novel techniques to control New Zealand pigmyweed.
+Freshwater Habitats Trust – with funding from Hampshire and Isle of Wight Wildlife Trust’s New Forest non-native plants project – looked at some of the novel techniques trialed to control New Zealand pigmyweed.
 Find out more.